First off, why would this potential game need to be different from Star Wars: The Old Republic

 shards are still around to this day, 11 years after the game shipped.

 Since then, BioWare has cranked out cutscene-driven epics with increasing regularity, and while most of them have been highly enjoyable, I'd like to see the studio put its considerable resources toward something that nudges the MMO genre in a new direction.
 Yeah guys, we know you can write savior-of-the-galaxy narratives 'til the cows come home, and we know you can animate slick vignettes with tons of snappy dialogue (as long as its not in Shyriiwook).
 Can you build a virtual world, though?

 that doesn't have to do with grind or cinematics, and can you thereby make a game that doesn't feel repetitive within an hour of character creation?
 Can you admit that spending bazillions of dollars on voiceover isn't so much innovative as it is gimmicky, and can you admit that that approach takes precious budget dollars away from actual gameplay?

 MMO regardless.
 You know it, and we know it.
 However you choose to approach the design of the game, your payday is the closest thing to a guarantee that there is in the game industry.

-Everyone has opinions, and The Soapbox is how we indulge ours.
+Knowing this, why not strike a blow for originality and remind everyone of how and why you achieved your lofty perch in the first place?Everyone has opinions, and The Soapbox is how we indulge ours.
 Join the Massively writers every Tuesday as we take turns atop our very own soapbox to deliver unfettered editorials a bit outside our normal purviews.
 Think we're spot on -- or out of our minds?
 Let us know in the comments!